Lawyer for ex-Atlanta cop accused of murder claims DA’s office tried to ‘uncover’ those who donated to client

 Rolfe, 27, faces 11 charges including felony murder in the killing of Brooks, a 27-year-old Black man.

-Police body cameras showed Rolfe and another officer having a calm conversation with Brooks for more than 40 minutes after complaints that Brooks had fallen asleep in his car in a Wendy’s drive-thru lane on June 12.
+Police body cameras showed Rolfe and another officer having a calm conversation with Brooks for more than 40 minutes after complaints that Brooks had fallen asleep in his car in a Wendy’s restaurant's drive-thru lane on June 12.

 But when officers told him he’d had too much to drink to be driving and tried to handcuff him, Brooks resisted.
 A struggle was caught on dash camera video.
-Brooks grabbed one of their Tasers and fled, firing the Taser at Rolfe as he ran away.
+Brooks grabbed a stun gun from an officer and fled, firing the stun gun at Rolfe as he ran away.

 An autopsy found Brooks was shot twice in the back.